-"Alfanar's vision has remained constant, to enable the poor and vulnerable to access the education and opportunity they need to lead productive and dignified lives," notes Olayan, who has given a significant amount of her own time, energy, and philanthropy to the platform.
-The board provides vital support to Alfanar's efforts, covering the organization's overhead costs.
-With this support and the management team's guidance, Alfanar has built its portfolio in Egypt and expanded to Lebanon, a country that was also a strong fit for Alfanar's model.
-To date, it has invested around USD 7 million $^{10}$ in 35 social enterprises.
-These organizations, in part enabled by Alfanar's support, have touched the lives of some 68,217 disadvantaged people across Egypt and Lebanon.
-Looking ahead, Alfanar plans to help strengthen social enterprises across the Arab world and reach 500,000 people in the coming five years. ■
+The board provides vital support to Alfanar's efforts, as the members deliver strategic guidance and funding to cover the philanthropy's operations.
+A range of other funders-from high-net-worth individuals and foundations, to embassies and aid organizations, to corporations-supports Alfanar's investments, either through unrestricted funding or by giving to specific investees (restricted funding).
+With this support and the management team's guidance, Alfanar has built its portfolio in Egypt and expanded to Lebanon, a country that also was a strong fit for Alfanar's model.
+It has invested around USD 7 million10 in 29 social enterprises to date.
+These organizations, in part enabled by Alfanar's support, have touched the lives of more than 40,000 disadvantaged people across Egypt and Lebanon.
+Looking ahead, Alfanar plans to help strengthen social enterprises across the Arab world and reach 500,000 people in the coming five years.

-Examples of Alfanar's Investees 11 - ShareQ's M Social Catering provides culinary training and jobs to low-income women and youth in Lebanon and runs a catering operation to generate revenue to support its work.
-Alfanar helped M Social develop a business plan for a forprofit entity to sell hummus cups, and advised it to spin-off its training arm into a nonprofit.
-It also provided funding for the initial investments in equipment and staff, and continued supporting the business' efforts to increase revenue and improve operational efficiency.
-Since 2015, ShareQ has trained and helped to employ 1,333 women, youth and disabled people.
-With Alfanar's support, ShareQ grew its impact by 1,020 percent, and recovers a third of its costs through self-generated revenue. - Future Eve Foundation (FEF) supports widows and female breadwinners, especially in Egypt's poor rural communities.
+Examples of Alfanar's Investees 11 - ShareQ's M Social Catering provides culinary training and employment to low-income women and youth in Lebanon and runs a catering operation to generate revenue to support its work.
+Alfanar helped M Social develop a business plan for a for-profit entity to sell hummus cups, and advised it to spin-off its training arm into a nonprofit.
+It also provided funding for the initial investments in equipment and staff, and continued supporting the business's efforts to increase revenue and improve operational efficiency.
+As of 2016, M Social had increased its profit margin by 20 percent and reduced operating costs by 35 percent.
+Through its training program, Share Q has trained and found full-time employment for over 100 women and youth. - Future Eve Foundation (FEF) supports widows and female breadwinners of households, especially in Egypt's poor rural communities.
 Since 2012, Alfanar has backed FEF's Amal Project, which provides vocational and financial literacy training, along with microloans and additional supports to start small businesses.
-Alfanar helped FEF develop a business plan to expand this work, aided in designing a pilot program (on developing value chains around certain products), connected the team with experts to assist with topics such as accounting, and brought them on a study mission to Bangladesh to meet best-in-class microfinance institutions and social enterprises.
-Since 2012, Alfanar's investment and management support has enabled FEF to reach nearly 15,000 widows and female-led households across Minya, Beni Suef, and Alexandria.
-On average, the Amal Project enables widows to increase their take-home income by 33 percent.
-This investment is now financially sustainable. - Educate Me is an ambitious and innovative education-focused social enterprise located in Egypt.
-When Alfanar began its investment in 2015, this initiative was an informal afterschool program and, as such, a risky venture.
-Today, following investment from Alfanar, it is not only a registered community school serving 288 children every year, but it is also scaling its impact.
-Through professional development training for educators across Egypt, it is raising the quality of education delivered across 152 public schools in nine governorates, and reaching 5,000 educators or 45,000 children.
-Educate Me is also able to recover 65 percent of its costs through the sale of its training support.
-ALFANAR'S APPROACH TO INVESTMENT Alfanar addresses a gap in the Arab philanthropic funding landscape: risk-tolerant capital for growth-stage social enterprises. \Average regional funding amounts provided by Alfanar team LANDSCAPE OF FUNDING AVAILABLE BY ORGANIZATIONAL STAGE GROWTH STAGE EARLY STAGE MATURE/AT SCALE Funding provided by incubators Funding provided by venture Funding provided by foundations or or seed funders philanthropy impact investing Average funding range\: Alfanar funding range: Average funding range\: USD 10,000 to 30,000 USD 250,000 to 700,000 for up USD 75,000+ through concessional to five years (after pilot) with a mixture debt, equity and other financing one-time award of grants and zero-percent loans. mechanisms (ALFANAR'S FOCUS)
+Alfanar helped FEF develop a business plan to expand this work, aided in designing a pilot program (on developing value chains around certain products), connected the team with experts to assist with topics such as accounting, and brought them on a study mission to Bangladesh.
+With this support, in 2016, FEF's work had increased constituents' average income by more than 10 percent, and all of those loans were repaid.
+Today, FEF has reached over 6,000 widows and female heads of households. - Nafham is a free, online education platform that hosts and produces video lessons covering curricula from kindergarten through 12th grade, reaching hundreds of thousands of learners in Egypt and other Arab countries each month.
+In 2016, Alfanar provided Nafham with a pilot grant and support, helping it conduct more than 400 student interviews and thereby test how much students learned from the videos.
+The assessment showed that Nafham needed to update its user interface to improve the learning experience, and to add questions at the end of videos to better collect data on what students learned.
+Nafham used some of its Alfanar funding to produce 600 additional videos with the new format.
+With Alfanar's continued support in the coming years, Nafham should be in a better position to monitor results and determine the revised video format's impact.
+ALFANAR'S APPROACH TO INVESTMENT Alfanar addresses a gap in the Arab philanthropic funding landscape: risk-tolerant capital for growth-stage social enterprises.